 To assess if the proteomics results were specific enough to uncover new SG-associated proteins, we conducted immunostaining tests for colocalization of G3BP1 with proteins previously unannotated as SG components.
-Among 13 proteins tested, 11 of them were colocalized with G3BP1, i.e., PDLIM7, EIF3CL, YWHAE, RPSA, MTA2, UGDH, DDX17, ANLN, PSMD3, PSMA6, and MCM2 (Fig. 5F).
-Considering all known SG proteins and these validated SG-localized proteins, the SG specificity of the obtained proteome reached 96% among the top 50 identified proteins, demonstrating the discovery power of Microscoop[TM] with high specificity.
+Among 13 proteins tested, 11 of them were colocalized with G3BP1, i.e., PDLIM7, EIF3CL, YWHAE, RPSA, MTA2, UGDH, DDX17, ANLN, PSMD3, PSMA6, and MCM2 (Fig. 7A).
+Considering all known

+SG proteins and these validated SG-localized proteins, the SG specificity of the obtained proteome reached 96% among the top 50 identified proteins, demonstrating the discovery power of Microscoop[®] with high specificity.
 Notably, the role of PDLIM7, DDX17, and PSMA6 in cell differentiation illustrated a potential crosstalk between stress response and cell development, as their arsenite-triggered cytosolic localization suggests a pivot from normal cellular activity to stress management, contributing to the SG formation.

-Fig. 5 | A, Venn diagram of three biological replicates of SG proteomics.
-B, The percentage of true positives (green) when comparing the significantly enriched proteins from spatial purification versus the SG proteins in the existing database.
-C, The 124 enriched proteins were subjected to Gene ontology to reveal SG related biological process.
-D, List of known (green) and novel (red) SG proteins discovered by MicroscoopTM.
-E, 74% of true positive SGs are found in the top 50 proteins ranked by PL/CTL ratio.
-Proteins have no prior annotation as SGs (gray and red), novel SGs (red), and known SGs (green), from the top 50 ranked proteins.
-F, Confocal micrographs depicting SG formation of potential SGs proteins in U-2OS cells with or without arsenite stress.
+Fig. 7 | A, Confocal micrographs depicting SG formation of potential SGs proteins in U-2OS cells with or without arsenite stress.
 Eleven potential SG proteins (green) are highly co-localized with G3BP1 SG markers. lens: 63x oil.
 PL: photolabed (biotinlyated) proteins stained with NeutrAvidin-488, Red: G3BP1, Blue: DAPI.